Note:The Undergraduate Record is the primary resource for all college and university rules.

 Course Load/Allotted Semesters

-The number of full-time semesters you are allotted will be noted in an advising letter e-mailed to your UVa e-mail address later in the summer.
+The number of full-time semesters you are allotted will be noted in an advising letter emailed to your UVA email address later in the summer.
 READ AND SAVE THIS LETTER.
+Students are responsible for knowing their academic level and the number of allotted full-time semesters available to them.

-Permission to enroll for an additional full-time semester is not automatic.
+Permission to enroll for an additional full-time semester is not automatic and rarely granted.
 You should not assume that you will have more than the usual number of full-time allotted semesters.

-If you think you will need an extra full-time semester, you should meet with Dean Ozment in the fall.
+If you think you will need an extra time to finish your degree, you should schedule a meeting with Dean Ozment.

-To graduate on schedule, you must carry an average of 15 credit-hours for each of your semesters here unless you enter with more than 30 credit-hours as a second-year or unless you enroll in summer school or January term to earn additional credits.
+To graduate on schedule, you must carry an average of 15 credit-hours for each of your semesters here unless you unless you enroll in summer school or January term to earn additional credits.

-College rules require that all students have a minimum of 84 credits before beginning their fourth-year (seventh-semester, including all prior transfer terms.)
+College rules require that all students have a minimum of 84 credits before beginning their fourth-year (seventh-semester, including all prior transfer terms and test credits.)

 You must always carry at least 12 credits, and, if you attempt more than 17 (recommended only in rare cases and never in the first semester), you must have special permission from Dean Ozment.
 In the event of illness, as certified by the Department of Student Health, or if financial hardship requires you to work more than 15 hours per week in order to support your education, your Dean may allow you to adjust your schedule to fewer than 12 credits.